 The Kawasaki has 106 mm of travel, the Royal Enfield has 88 mm of travel and the Triumph has 120 mm of travel.
 The Moto Guzzi has 93 mm of rear wheel travel.

 Suspension suitability can be a personal preference, but the Triumph has quite a bit more travel than the others.

 All these bikes have an upright seating position, with no cafe racer pretensions (all of them are available in a cafe racer version, though).
 Seat height on the T100 is 790 mm.
 The Interceptor 650 has an 804 mm seat height.
 The V7 III Special has a 770 mm seat height, same as the W800.

 The Royal Enfield has ABS as standard, and that’s it.
-Same for the W800 and the V7 III Special.
-The T100 has throttle-by-wire, which opens the potential for other electro-trickery down the road, although at this bike’s price point and horsepower output, don’t expect anything too crazy.
+Same for the W800.
+The V7 III Special has ride-by-wire throttle, which enables three-level traction control.
+The T100 also has throttle-by-wire, which opens the potential for other electro-trickery down the road, although at this bike’s price point and horsepower output, don’t expect anything too crazy.
 Nobody’s screaming for wheelie control on the T100.

 Ah, the great debate: Which bike looks best?